Webworm: what a subscription looks like!

 What do you get when you pay for Webworm?
 Here are 15 examples.

-I’ve been writing Webworm since April last year.
+I’ve been writing Webworm since April of 2020.

 I started because I applied for some funding to make a documentary about how 5G conspiracy theories combined with COVID-19 conspiracy theories, which saw people lighting cell towers on fire.
 I didn’t get the funding, so I channeled a lot of my research into Webworm, which has now grown into this community I really like.
 This is one of the most liberating fun writing experiences I’ve had.
 It’s a combination of conversation and journalism, and I love it.